jgaa/restc-cpp/README.md

 Restc-cpp depends on C++14 with its standard libraries and:
   - boost
   - rapidjson (mature, ultrta-fast, json sax, header-only library)
-  - unittest-cpp (If compiled with testing enabled)
+  - lest (Unit test header only library) (If compiled with testing enabled)
   - openssl or libressl (If compiled with TLS support)
   - zlib (If compiled with compression support)

-rapidjson and unittest-cpp is attached to the project as git sub-modules.
+rapidjson and lest is attached to the project as git sub-modules.

 # License
 MIT license.
 It is Free.
 Free as in Free Beer.
 Free as in Free Air.